xfix/wahoo/FAQ.md

 Wahoo packages are themes or plugins written in fish that extend the shell core functionality, run code during initialization, add auto completion for known utilities, etc.

-## What kind of Wahoo packages exist?
+## What kind of Wahoo packages are there?

 There are roughly 3 kinds of packages: